Zettelkasten

 A card file for personal knowledge management can be made up of notes containing numbers, tags (blue) and cross-references to other notes (red).
 A tag index (bottom right) allows topical cross-referencing.

-A Zettelkasten (German: 'slipbox', plural Zettelkästen) or card file consists of small items of information stored on Zetteln (German: 'slips'), paper slips or cards, that may be linked to each other through subject headings or other metadata such as numbers and tags.
+A Zettelkasten (German: 'slipbox', plural Zettelkästen) or card file consists of small items of information stored on Zetteln (German: 'slips'; singular: Zettel), paper slips or cards, that may be linked to each other through subject headings or other metadata such as numbers and tags.
 It has often been used as a system of note-taking and personal knowledge management for research, study, and writing.

 In the 1980s, the card file began to be used as metaphor in the interface of some hypertextual personal knowledge base software applications such as NoteCards.
 In the 1990s, such software inspired the invention of wikis.

 Use in personal knowledge management

 As used in research, study, and writing, a card file consists of many individual notes with ideas and other short pieces of information that are taken down as they occur or are acquired.
 The notes may be numbered hierarchically so that new notes may be inserted at the appropriate place, and contain metadata to allow the note-taker to associate notes with each other.
 For example, notes may contain subject headings or tags that describe key aspects of the note, and they may reference other notes.
 The numbering, metadata, format, and structure of the notes are subject to variation depending on the specific method employed.

 The system not only allows a researcher to store and retrieve information related to their research, but has also long been used to enhance creativity.